 In vitro fertilization (IVF)

 IVF is a process by which eggs are fertilized in the laboratory and transferred into the uterus as embryos a few days later.
-IVF was originally designed for women with absent, blocked or severely damaged fallopian tubes where natural concept was unlikely to occur.
-Now, other fertility problems such as Unexplained Infertility, Endometriosis, Male Factors Infertility, Cervical Mucus Hostility and Polycystic Ovarian Syndrome (PCOS) are also helped by IVF.
+IVF was originally designed for women with absent, blocked, or severely damaged fallopian tubes where the natural concept was unlikely to occur.
+Now, other fertility problems such as Unexplained Infertility, Endometriosis, Male Factors Infertility, Cervical Mucus Hostility, and Polycystic Ovarian Syndrome (PCOS) are also helped by IVF.
 IVF is an integral part ICSI ad egg Sharing/ Donation Program.

 Intra-cytoplasmic sperm injection (ICSI)

 ICSI differs from conventional in vitro fertilization (IVF) in that the embryologist selects a single sperm to be injected directly into an egg, instead of fertilization taking place in a dish where many sperm are placed near an egg.

 - Fallopian tube damage/tubal factor/tubal ligation.

 - Unexplained infertility.

 - Genetic abnormalities